-22 922 KAR 2:100.
-Sec.
-2. (7.4)
+22 922 KAR 2:100, Sec.
+2, (7.4)

-23 Trister-Dodge, Gosselin-Koralek, & Pizzolongo (1989) Orientation: Health, Safety & Sanitation practiced in drills).
-Since children may become frightened and hide during an emergency, check any spaces where a child could hide (e.g., inside closets, behind doors, under furniture, etc.).
+23 Trister-Dodge, Gosselin-Koralek, & Pizzolongo (1989)

-- Take your daily sign-in sheet and emergency contact information.
+- Evacuate. - Calmly direct children to the nearest exit (previously identified and practiced in drills).
+Since children may become frightened and hide during an emergency, check any spaces where a child could hide (e.g., inside closets, behind doors, under furniture, etc.). - Take your daily sign-in sheet and emergency contact information.
 In an actual emergency, you will need to contact parents/guardians and may not be able to go back into the building. - Know where to meet outside your facility. - Take a head count.
 Use the daily sign-in sheet to make sure everyone is safely out of the building.